General Tax Information

 DUTIES OF THE TAX ASSESSOR/COLLECTOR

-As Tax Assessor her duties include listing and placing value on all taxable property, real and personal, maintaining the tax maps and assisting homeowners with Homestead Exemption applications.
+As Tax Assessor his duties include listing and placing value on all taxable property, real and personal, maintaining the tax maps and assisting homeowners with Homestead Exemption applications.
 This must be achieved in accordance with the laws that govern the jurisdiction.

-As Tax Collector her duties include preparing tax bills, collecting the Ad Valorem taxes on real and personal property, mobile homes, automobiles, motorcycles, motor homes, trailers and airplanes, privilege taxes on automobiles, vending machines, amusement machines and business license, then to disburse the taxes to the proper entities.
+As Tax Collector his duties include preparing tax bills, collecting the Ad Valorem taxes on real and personal property, mobile homes, automobiles, motorcycles, motor homes, trailers and airplanes, privilege taxes on automobiles, vending machines, amusement machines and business license, then to disburse the taxes to the proper entities.
 This must be achieved in accordance with the laws that govern the jurisdiction.

 Statue allows the payment of real and property taxes in installments as long as the first payment is at least one-half (1/2) of the taxes due and is made by February 1st following the tax year for which payment is collected.
 (Installment payments are subject to 1% per month interest on the unpaid balance for the second and third installments.)
 For your convenience there is a drop box located on the Northwest side of the circular drive at the Cleveland Courthouse.
 Please feel free to drop payments there after hours.